 One of the most persistent myths in school is that "time spent at desk" equals "better grades."
 It doesn't.

 To build habits that stick, you need to embrace deep work.
 This means short, high-intensity, distraction-free sessions.
 Instead of just reading and re-reading (which is passive and boring), use active recall and spaced repetition.
-These methods force your brain to actually retrieve information, which strengthens your memory and—best of all—reduces the total time you need to spend studying.
+These methods force your brain to actually retrieve information, which strengthens your memory and reduces the total time you need to spend studying.

 Try setting micro-goals.
 Don't just say, "I'm going to study biology."
 Tell yourself, "I am going to master the three stages of cellular respiration."
 Checking off that specific task gives you a hit of dopamine that keeps your momentum moving forward.